xiboy/vagrant-ovirt3/README.md

 * `password` - Password to access oVirt.
 * `datacenter` - oVirt datacenter name, where machines will be created.
 * `cluster` - oVirt cluster name.
 Defaults to first cluster found.
-* `ip_command` - Shell command, which shoud return IP address string for MAC address specified as the first parameter in the call.

 ### Domain Specific Options